RainierBarrett/cpp_langevin_simulator/README.md

 First make sure that you have [CMake](http://www.cmake.org/) and a C++ compiler environment installed.

+*BEFORE YOU BUILD* the project, place input file with exact name "input.txt" in the main directory, and the potential table it points to.
+See `pot_example.txt` for an example potential table.

 Then open a terminal, go to the source directory and type the following commands:

     $ mkdir build